What Do Pest Control Worker Do?

 - Study preliminary reports or diagrams of infested area and determine treatment type required to eliminate and prevent recurrence of infestation.

-What a Pest Control Worker Should Know
+Qualities of a Pest Control Worker

 Below is a list of the skills most Pest Control Workers say are important on the job.